-Property Description input field is automatically filled out with respect to the manage level.
-Departments can be automatically generated and employees assigned based on the department data.
-Job description Job description.
-If you have assigned an account definition, the input field is automatically filled out with respect to the manage level.
-Employee ID Employee's unique marker, for example their ID.
+Property Description Employee ID Employee's unique marker, for example their ID.
 Employee number Number for identifying the employee in addition to their ID.
-Account Manager responsible for the user account. manager To specify an account manager Click → next to the field.
-2. In the Table menu, select the table that maps the account manager.
-In the Account manager menu, select the manager.
+Account Manager responsible for the user account. manager To specify an account manager 1.
+Click \rightarrow next to the field.
+In the Table menu, select the table that maps the account manager.
+3. In the Account manager menu, select the manager.
 4. Click OK .

-• Automatic creation of departments and locations based on user account information on page 132
+• Automatic creation of departments and locations based on user account information on page 86

-Contact data for an Active Directory user account
+Contact information for Active Directory user accounts